plops/cl-py-generator/example/103_co2_sensor/README.md

   sends the response and closes its write channel and thereby the entire connection.

-- i want to implement the client functionality from cl-cpp-generator2/example/121_nanopb/gen04.lisp to run on the esp32
+- i want to implement the client functionality in gen04 from cl-cpp-generator2/example/121_nanopb/gen04.lisp to run on the esp32
+  - Wifi class can stay
+  - modify TcpConnection to support nanopb protobuf messages

 - the server code could be python (121/03) or C++ (121/01)